Thursday, October 18 | 7-9 p.m. | Roski Dining, University Hall

-- Follow-up 24-48 hours after the event by email or LinkedIn (ask the alumni’s preference)
+- Follow-up 24-48 hours after the event by email or LinkedIn (ask the alum’s preference)

-- Include a highlight from your conversation to remind the alumni of who you are
+- Include a highlight from your conversation to remind the alum of who you are

-- Build a relationship by requesting an informational interview with alumni
+- Build a relationship by requesting an informational interview with alum

 - Schedule an appointment with a CPD Career Coach via Handshake to gain support on next steps (i.e. updating your LinkedIn profile, practicing interviewing or crafting follow-up communication)